Dr Suparna De

 Total funding amount: £81,500.
 Part of Grant Number: ES/K000357/1

-This grant is a collaboration with Jon Johnson at the Institute of Education, UCL, London.
-The project investigates automated extraction of metadata from the Cohort and Longitudinal Studies Enhancement Resources (CLOSER) UK Data Archive.
+This grant is a collaboration with CLOSER, UCL.
+The project investigates automated capture of metadata from the CLOSER longitudinal population studies.
 Automation of question extraction from paper questionnaires will form part of a pipeline to populate question banks and other metadata repositories and provide a low cost solution to the manual processes undertaken as part of the CLOSER project and UKDA (and other archives) to enhance survey metadata alongside the data description.

 Science and Technology Facilities (STFC) DiRAC-funded, PI, Feb. - Dec.
 2021.
 Part of Grant Number: ST/S003916/1.

-This grant is a collaboration with Jon Johnson at IoE, UCL, and RITS, UCL.
-The project will utilise the questions (question text and response domains) and linked concepts (based on the European Language Social Science Thesaurus (ELSST)) held in CLOSER Discovery, the CLOSER metadata store.
+This grant is a collaboration with CLOSER, UCL, and RITS, UCL.
+The project will utilise the questions and linked concepts (based on the European Language Social Science Thesaurus (ELSST)) held in CLOSER Discovery.
 The aim is to create a model that will be able to classify existing questions (and predict from new questions) to these existing concepts in ELSST.

 TagItSmart (2015-18) is a Smart Tags driven service platform for enabling ecosystems of connected objects that dynamically change their status in response to a variety of environmental factors and be seamlessly tracked during their lifecycle.
 TagItSmart is developing smart tags that combine the power of functional inks with the pervasiveness of digital and electronic markers, e.g. dynamic QR codes, NFC tags, in order to capture new contextual information.
 Beside this, the ubiquitous presence of smartphones with their cameras and NFC readers facilitates seamless observation measurements and lifecycle tracking of smart tag big data.